- 3D Blu-ray playback

 Large Virtual Screen

-It is a large screen you see in the virtual world when you put your headset on.
+It is a large screen in the virtual world.
 The screen is flat or curved and can be placed in various types of scenery.
 It is useful for watching movies and playing regular games on a large screen.

 an electronic circuit board which is one of the main components of a personal computer